JUSTICE BEYOND BORDERS

 Our conference is financially supported by the Justice Programme of the European Commission and we are delighted to get additional financial or in kind support, or bursaries for experts to attend the conference (e.g. UNISS, ERSU, UNINT).

-Registrations will open in January 2020.
+Registrations will open in January 2020: click here to know more about the fees.
 As usual, EFRJ members are entitled to a special discount for attending our events.
 If you are not a member yet and you wish to register at the reduced rate, you are invited to join our EFRJ community now!

 The EFRJ will grant about 5 (full/ partial) waivers to participants for whom it is financially difficult to attend the conference.
 Applicants must be members of the EFRJ since at least 2019.
 Full waivers cover the full registration fee; partial waivers will cover about half registration fee.
 Transports and accommodation are not covered by the waivers.
 Waiver applications will open in January 2020.

 Hotel: Sassari offers a variety of different accommodation options (see www.booking.com, www.airbnb.com).
 Here you find a list of hotels, as proposed by our local organising team.

 Travel: The nearest airport is Alghero, but you can fly to Olbia and Cagliari too, or get a ferry to Porto Torres (as some EFRJ members are planning to do!).
 More information here.